MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgeremovestream.md

 ## -description

-The AcxStreamBridgeRemoveStream function removes the specified ACXSTREAM from the [ACXSTREAMBRIDGE] object (DocsTeam - need link to ACX Object Summary topic).
+The AcxStreamBridgeRemoveStream function removes the specified ACXSTREAM from the ACXSTREAMBRIDGE object .
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Bridge

-An [ACXSTREAMBRIDGE] object (DocsTeam - need link to ACX Object Summary topic) is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+An ACXSTREAMBRIDGE object is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
 This object is only used in a multi-circuit (audio composite) scenario.

 ### -param Stream